rafaelespinoza/standardnotes/README.md

-# Standard File Server, Go Implementation
+# StandardNotes Sync Server, Go Implementation

-Golang implementation of the [Standard File](https://standardfile.org/) protocol.
+Golang implementation of the [Standard File](https://standardfile.org/) protocol and backend syncing API for standardnotes.

+This project started out as a fork of https://github.com/tectiv3/standardfile, but has since been heavily rewritten and rearchitected.

 ## Running your own server